frapontillo/ImageViewEx/README.md

 	ImageViewNext.setCanAlwaysAnimate(false);
 ```

 to specify you never want to animate GIFs.
 If you don't set any value to `setCanAlwaysAnimate`, it defaults to `true`.
-The actual result in setting the value to `false` is that it will stopping all animation, no matter what `canAnimate()` returns.
+The result you get by setting the value to `false` is that it will stop all animations, no matter what `canAnimate()` returns.

-You can check the behavior by calling the `static boolean getCanAlwaysAnimate()` method.
+You can check the current behavior by calling the `static boolean getCanAlwaysAnimate()` method.

 ####Density Level
 You can set a **specific density to simulate** for every instance of `ImageViewEx` by using the following methods: